 As you can see from the image below that I use a naked URL of the post and I tried as much as I can to keep it short and simple.
 I sent this exact email message to over 300 recipients.

-As at when this paragraph is written, the promoted content has a total of 248 social shares and 28 comments.
+As at when this paragraph is written, the promoted content has a total of 248 social shares and 50 comments (Update: Twitter share count has been removed).
 Not bad considering most people don’t check their social media email notifications (LinkedIn included).

 However, this tactic shouldn’t be abuse or use too often that you start appearing a spammer to your email recipients.
 And make sure you’re only promoting what I called “Pillar article”.